surlab/Park_et_al/code/README.md

 4. batch_decoder_movies.py
    - Contains code for running SVM-based decoding analysis for **natural movies** and creating CSV outputs for each session
 5. batch_glm_movies.py
-   - COntains code for running GLM analysis of single neuron encoding of population activity for **natural movies**
+   - Contains code for running GLM analysis of single neuron encoding of population activity for **natural movies**
 6. decoder_eval.py
    - Contains code for evaluation and visualization of population decoding performance
 7. glm_eval.py